Section A: Section of the Institute for Operations Research and the Management Sciences

 - Nominees for office shall be listed alphabetically on the ballot (and so noted) with no indication as to those nominated by the Nominating Committee and those nominated by petition.

 - The Chair shall appoint tellers to receive and tally ballots.
 Tellers may not be Society officers or candidates for office.
 The winning candidate for each position shall be the candidate receiving the largest number of votes.
-In the event of a tie vote for any position, the members present at the next Business Meeting of the Society shall choose between the tied candidates by written ballot.
-Winning candidates will be announced at the annual business meeting and shall attend the Board meeting as observers and shall assume their office following this meeting.
+The winning candidate for each position shall be the candidate receiving the largest number of votes.
+Ties shall be resolved by lot.